 - The law took effect on 7th October 2023, following its official publication in the Diário da República.

-As of 2026, Portugal continues to process Golden Visa applications from around the world, offering residency by investment through several other investment options.
+As of 2026, Portugal continues to process Golden Visa applications from around the world, offering residency-by-investment through several other investment options.

 Why choose Global Citizen Solutions for your Portugal Golden Visa?